-This manual recommends sending the samples to Geoscience Australia for analyses, such as grainsize, carbonate content, and results will be delivered in MARS public database.
-This analysis of data contributes significantly to the knowledge of our seabed, oceanography, the national good and provides for other scientific research.
+This manual recommends sending the samples to Geoscience Australia for analyses, such as grain-size, carbonate content, and results will be delivered in MARS public database.
+This analysis of samples contributes significantly to the knowledge of our seabed.

 2.6 Submission of plan, data and notifications